 Liberland: The Pioneer Crypto-Economy Country Powered By Blockchain

-Most critics of cryptocurrency have pointed at the fact that no coin is recognized as legal tender anywhere in the world.
+Most critics of cryptocurrency have pointed at the fact that no coin is recognized as a legal tender anywhere in the world.
 This regulatory bottleneck may very well hinder a future of crypto-based commerce.

 Therefore, instead of waiting on government benevolence to grant a lease of life to cryptocurrency, how about building an entirely new country that operates on cryptocurrency?
 Liberland is made of this.